 If your body doesn’t have enough enzymes, the carbs will not be broken down and will go to the large intestine, where bacteria ferment them and make gas.

-If you get bloated and gassy after eating pasta, you might find it helpful to eat less pasta and try other carbs, like bread or other grains, that your body can handle better.
+If you get bloating after pasta but not bread, you might find it helpful to eat less pasta and try other carbs, like bread or other grains, that your body can handle better.

 Also, taking digestive enzymes or probiotics may help you break down carbohydrates better and reduce bloating and gas.